Ways Standing Desks Can Help Improve Your Posture

 Having a standing desk can even help your posture when you decide to sit for a while.
 Standing desks are made to be moved up and down, which makes it easier to change to the right height for an ideal sitting poster.
 If your computer is too low, forcing you to look down at it, and you’ve adjusted everything you can, being able to move your desk up a notch could be just the thing you needed.

-While these benefits for your posture are great, standing all day for work can be difficult.
-Luckily, we have some tips for that too.
-Our first one is to buy an anti-fatigue mat.
-These will give you more cushion for standing, so your feet aren’t the first thing to give out on you.
+While these benefits for your posture are great, standing all day for work is difficult and not recommended.
+First, we suggest an anti-fatigue mat.
+These give you more cushion for standing so your feet aren’t the first thing to give out on you.
 Anti-fatigue mats also help relax muscles and increase blood circulation.

-Our other tip is to stay moving.
-If you’re feeling tired, take a quick break and walk around.
-Try not to remain stagnant for too long.
-Move your legs around or change your stance.
-Anything to keep your blood flowing and muscles lose is encouraged.
+Another tip is to sit when you feel tired.
+Take a quick sitting break, and then walk around—anything to keep your blood flowing and muscles loose is encouraged.
 A fun way to do this is to listen to some music and dance around a bit.
-Obviously, we don’t want it to distract you from your work but moving your hips or tapping your foot will help keep you moving.
+Obviously, we don’t want it to distract you from your work but moving your hips or tapping your foot will help keep you moving—plus you're more likely to impress on the dance floor at the next wedding you attend.

 Due to all of the ways standing desks can help improve your posture, we think they’re great.
-However, we realize that they’re pretty pricey.
-Also, many of you probably still have a perfectly good desk that you don’t want to part with yet.
-That’s why our company has made desktop standing desk converters.
+However, we realize many of them can be pricey or you have a perfectly good desk that you don’t want to part with yet.
+That’s why Readydesk makes desktop standing desk converters.
 They simply sit on top of your current desk and are much cheaper than buying a new desk.
 They’re the perfect compromise.